-- Union Memberships: In certain states you may want to consider joining a union.
+- Union Memberships: In certain states, you may want to consider joining a union.
 You may need to gain practical work experience or graduate from a makeup artistry school to become a member of a union.
-In doing so, joining a union may be helpful if pursuing a career as a MUA in stage or film.
-Start with IATSE, or the International Alliance of Theatrical Stage Employees, Moving Picture Technicians, Artists and Allied Crafts of the United States, Its Territories, and Canada, to find a local union or chapter in your area.
+In doing so, joining a union may be helpful in pursuing a career as an MUA in stage or film.
+Start with IATSE, or the International Alliance of Theatrical Stage Employees, Moving Picture Technicians, Artists, and Allied Crafts of the United States, Its Territories, and Canada, to find a local union or chapter in your area.

 - Continuing Education: Most states have continuing education requirements for licensed cosmetologists and estheticians.
 Typically, if you don’t obtain the correct amount of continuing education, your license will lapse or become inactive.
 Continuing education often involves refreshing essential best practices, such as how to properly sanitize makeup, but depending on your license and location, it could also involve expanding your knowledge base so you can offer more services, such as learning how to style hair.
 Most Continuing Education for MUA’s is voluntary, but important for even successful professional makeup artists to stay up-to-date with the latest trends and techniques and in the new world of Covid-19, new hygiene and sanitary practices.

 Each state has its own unique licensure requirements and certification recommendations for professionals in the beauty industry.
 Make sure you are familiar with the guidelines in your area before you choose an MUA program, so you can successfully pursue your career goals.